Soucecode00/Customer-Churn-Analysis/README.md

 # Customer-Churn-Analysis
-A predictive analytics project to identify telecom customers likely to churn, using machine learning and key insights from data analysis
+This project focuses on predicting customer churn in the telecom industry using machine learning.
+Key insights from the analysis revealed that customers with month-to-month contracts, higher monthly charges, and shorter tenure are more likely to churn.
+The Random Forest Classifier achieved an accuracy of 78.67%, with monthly charges, tenure, and contract type identified as the top predictors of churn.
+These insights can help design targeted retention strategies.